alejandralopezgalan/alejandralopezgalan.github.io/_pages/about.md

 I am eager to explore potential opportunities in the field.
 Feel free to reach out via email to connect and discuss my career goals

+Feel free to explore my <a href='https://alejandralopezgalan.github.io/projects/'>Data Analyst Portfolio</a> to see the projects I have been working on.